deatrich/linux-home-server/linux-server.md

 Tests to run to validate functionality include the following:

    1. Create a folder for your personal use
-   2. Enter the Test folder
+   2. Browse to the Test folder
    3. Copy and Paste a file from your device here
    4. Create a folder here too, and copy your file into that folder
    5. Delete all files and folders inside the Test folder